Grammar

 Asking questions

 In English, question words like **what** and **where** jump to the front.
 In Cantonese they stay put, right where the answer would go.
-And to ask a yes or no question, you say the verb twice with **not** in the middle.
+One common way to ask a yes or no question is to say the verb twice with **not** in the middle; another is to put **係咪** before what you are asking about.

 Question words stay in place